 Their recording career continued to flourish while Dixon was behind the recording console, but after his departure from Scepter Records, their hits slowly diminished, also coinciding with the beginnings of the British Invasion.
 The group racked up twelve top 40 pop hits ranging from October 1960 through July 1963, hitting number one twice (“Soldier Boy” being the second).

-As for the Beatles, they had been known to perform on stage whatever it took to make them stand out.
+As for The Beatles, they had been known to perform on stage whatever it took to make them stand out.
 If all of the other bands were doing the hit songs, they would perform the flip sides instead.
-So the flip side of “Will You Love Me Tomorrow” was the natural choice for the Beatles to add to their “stage act.”
-Pete Best was given the privilege of singing lead on this song in the early years while, coincidentally, Ringo had been given the same privilege while he was with his early Liverpool group “Rory Storm And The Hurricanes.”
-This made the transition an easy one for Ringo which became his spotlight song in the Beatles long after its’ being recorded.
+So the flip side of “Will You Love Me Tomorrow” was the natural choice for The Beatles to add to their “stage act.”
+While John sang lead on "Boys" at first, Pete Best was eventually given the privilege of singing lead on this song throughout most of 1962 while, coincidentally, Ringo had been given the same privilege while he was with his early Liverpool group “Rory Storm And The Hurricanes.”
+This made the transition an easy one for Ringo which became his spotlight song in The Beatles long after its’ being recorded.

 The Beatles at EMI studios, February 11th, 1963

 This song was also one of the ten songs recorded on that historic day of February 11th, 1963, the day chosen to produce the first Beatles album, “Please Please Me.”
 The third of three sessions that day (the evening session) was held between 7:30 and 10:45 p.m. at EMI Studio Two.
 Of the six songs hurriedly recorded during this evening session, “Boys” was the third.